 - In the Developer Tools section, choose the SubmitShipment command.
 This will show the request in the Data field, using the shipment data that you have filled in.
 You can fill in data in reference fields, messages, etc., and immediately see how they are added to the request.

 - Click the Send button.
-If the request was successful, you will get a response back containing the label.
+If the request is successful, you will get a response back containing the label.
 If something is missing in the request, you will get an error message back in the response.

 - Click the View labels button to see the label(s) of a successful SubmitShipment request.